 |Encircle||No limit to the amount of information you can store for each item;

-targeted toward professional use but can be used for personal inventory
+targeted for professional use but can be used for a personal inventory.

 |iPhone & Android||Free|